rickballard/CoCivium/docs/public-profile.md

 I am no longer the road-warrior dealmaker, reporting back to huge boardrooms full of US Venture Capital.
 I no longer pour my angel funds into software developers who don't want to manage “boring, bullshit meetings and ridiculous corporate politics”.
 I now work, still pro-bono, with a vision for a better World that occurs after I die.

-I took those 20-years of early-retirement research, that career co-founding billion-dollar ventures, and those late-earned academic degrees, and poured them into **CoCivium**:
+I took those 20-years of early-retirement research, that career co-founding billion-dollar ventures, and those late-earned academic degrees, and poured them into **CoCivium™**:

-## What is CoCivium?
+## What is CoCivium™?

-CoCivium is a civic-tech ecosystem endorsing "no corruption, no coercion, no crowns".
+CoCivium™ is a civic-tech ecosystem endorsing "no corruption, no coercion, no crowns".
 It’s not a company; it’s a community mindspace, a suite of open-source products, processes, and protocols, owned by all intelligent Beings who join the conversation.

 The aim is beyond ambitious: